jklsnt/argot/argot-web/docs.md

 # Argonaut

-An synergetic web-framework for business-critical single-file applications
+A synergetic web-framework for business-critical single-file applications

 There are two major components to Argonaut: DOM reconciliation and virtual-DOM memoization.